Regulation E Disclosure (Electronic Funds Transfer – EFT)

 6. if your funds are subject to legal process or other encumbrance restricting such,

-7. if your PIN or ATM/DEBIT CARD is reported lost or stolen and/or,
+7. if your PIN or Check Card is reported lost or stolen and/or,

 8. if we are holding uncollected funds in your account and the transfer would require use of those funds.

 9. There may be other exceptions stated in our agreement with you.